duckdb/duckdb-web/docs/api/c/api.md

 ---
 Closes the specified database and de-allocates all memory allocated for that database.
 This should be called after you are done with any database allocated through `duckdb_open`.
-Note that failing to call `duckdb_close` (in case of e.g. a program crash) will not cause data corruption.
+Note that failing to call `duckdb_close` (in case of e.g., a program crash) will not cause data corruption.
 Still it is recommended to always correctly close a database object after you are done with it.

 #### Syntax